Learn more about Drug & Alcohol Detox at Allure Detox.

 You also need to think about how you will handle yourself in the future.
 For example, you must learn how to react in a different way when your triggers present themselves.
 In the past, when a negative memory popped up, you chased it away with drugs or alcohol.
 Instead, your therapist will help you learn positive behaviors so that you can remain sober.

 In most cases, individual counseling sessions take place for one hour per week.
 However, your therapist may determine that you need to attend therapy sessions more often than that.
-The first time that you meet with your therapist, he or she will ask questions for the purpose of getting to know you.
+The first time you meet with your therapist, he or she will ask questions to get to know you.
 He or she will want to know your background and what you hope to accomplish in therapy.
 Your therapist may give you documents to fill out, including family history, medical history and other initial assessments.

 After the initial session, you and your therapist will begin work on changing the negative thoughts that you are in the habit of thinking and the behaviors that come from those thoughts.
 You will also work on how to deal effectively with negative emotions and achieve your goals.

-The addiction counselor’s job is to help you determine why you started to take your substance of choice in the first place.
-During your session, you will be able to share your feelings about many things, and your therapist will help you process those feelings.
-Your therapist will help you recognize when you are falling into your negative thought patterns and the negative behaviors that result from them.
+Addiction counseling is a way to help patients who have gone through alcohol abuse or alcohol addiction and even drug abuse.
+The addiction counselor’s job is to determine why they have started to take a substance of choice in the first place.
+During the addiction therapy session, the patient can share their feelings about many things, and their therapist will help them process those feelings.
+The therapist will help the patient recognize when they are falling into their negative thought patterns and the negative addictive behaviors that result from them.

-It is also your counselor’s job to help you recognize your triggers when they present themselves, but he or she will also teach you coping skills that prevent you from performing your old behaviors.
-Most importantly, your therapist will develop a long-term plan for remaining sober.
+It is also the counselor’s job to help the patient recognize their triggers when they present themselves, but he or she will also teach them coping skills that prevent them from performing old behaviors.
+Most importantly, their therapist will develop a long-term plan for remaining sober.

-In addition to the previous actions, your individual counselor will do the following:
+In addition to the previous actions, the patient’s individual counselor will do the following for the addiction recovery program and relapse prevention:

-• Create a treatment plan specifically for you that addresses your goals and your needs.
+• Create a substance abuse treatment plan specifically for you that addresses your goals and your needs.

 • Administer substance tests to make sure that the therapy is effective.

-• Provide family therapy, couples therapy and individual therapy for the purpose of determining where the problem with substances began.
+• Provide family therapy, couples therapy, and individual therapy to determine where the problem with substances began.

-• Be a constant force of support for you.
+• Be a constant force of support for you during the rehab program.

 It is imperative that you engage in individual therapy and group therapy if you want to remain sober for the rest of your life.
-Addiction treatment works best when we offer both types of therapy together.
+Addiction treatment programs work best when we offer both types of therapy together.
 In group therapy, two or more therapists will work together with as many as 15 clients.
-The group may address one topic at a time, including grief, anxiety or even how you can improve your social skills.
+The group may address one topic at a time, including grief, anxiety, or even how you can improve your social skills.

 The main difference between individual therapy and group therapy is that you will not receive individual attention in group therapy.
 The focus of group therapy will be to create a cohesive group that will be a support system for everyone, so you will have the opportunity to interact with individual people during group therapy.